At least nine killed in strike on displacement camp in eastern Congo | Law-Order

 At least nine killed in strike on displacement camp in eastern Congo

-At least nine people, including seven children, were killed on Friday in a strike at a displacement camp in the eastern Congolese city of Goma, a local official and a military spokesman said.
+At least nine people, including seven children, were killed on Friday in a strike on a displacement camp in the eastern Congolese city of Goma, a local official and a military spokesman said.

 It was not immediately clear what kind of explosive device was used or who was responsible for the attack.
 A two-year offensive by the Rwanda-backed rebel group M23 has moved closer to Goma in recent months, prompting thousands to seek refuge in the city from surrounding areas.